mines03/blog/_tabs/bani_idris.md

 </iframe>

 <script>
-    //  Adjust the iframe height to exactly as much as required by the content var frame = document.getElementById("Iframe");
+var frame = document.getElementById("Iframe");
 frame.onload = function() {
 // add extra 50 pixels - in reality need just a bit more frame.style.height = (50+frame.contentWindow.document.body.scrollHeight) + 'px';
 // not sure if this is really required.
 // set the width of the iframe as the width of the iframe content frame.style.width = frame.contentWindow.document.body.scrollWidth+'px';
     }
 </script>